How to Increase Sex Drive During Menopause

 Cleanse and Lubricate

 If you're experiencing vaginal dryness, avoid using soap in that area.
-The harsh chemicals can worsen your symptoms, according to the North American Menopause Society.
 Instead, simply use clean water.
 And when you do get intimate, don’t forget to apply a quality lube.
-K-Y® Warming® Liquid, which is designed to jump-start intimacy, can help ease irritation while increasing the pleasure for you and your partner.
+K-Y® Warming Liquid, which is designed to jump-start intimacy, can help ease irritation while increasing the pleasure for you and your partner.

 Focus on Emotional Intimacy